SuperOfficeDocs/superoffice-docs/docs/en/email/learn/change-default-mail-client.md

 # Change default mail client in SuperOffice

-To change mail client, it is possible to change clients in the **Preferences** screen in SuperOffice CRM.

 1. Open SuperOffice CRM.
 2. Choose ![icon][img1] **Personal settings** > **Preferences**.
 3. Select **Email**.